Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite

 \subsection{LH, CV, and 1P Simulation Sets}

 Table \ref{table:SimSets} describes all products within CAMELS-SAM and their significance and use.
 The core ``latin hypercube" (\textbf{LH}) set consists of 1,000 simulations, each with different values of $\Omega_{\text{M}}$, $\sigma_8$, A$_{\text{SN1}}$, A$_{\text{SN2}}$, and A$_{\text{AGN}}$.
-We first generated 1,000 N-body simulations with \textsc{Arepo} over a latin hypercube of $\Omega_{\text{M}}$=[0.1,0.5] and $\sigma_8$=[0.6,1.0] (yielding individual dark matter particle masses of approximately $1.3-6\times10^8$ $h^{-1}$ M$_{\odot}$).
+We first generated 1,000 N-body simulations with \textsc{Arepo} over a latin hypercube\footnote{ See \citet{Santner2003} and \citet{Fang2005} for review texts about this method, which originally was developed in ancient Rome to optimize agriculture, but allows for inference with sparse coverage of a high-dimensional parameter space.
+There has also been recent innovation on further reducing the number of instances needed for parameter space sampling in cosmological contexts \citep{Rogers2019}, or leveraging the latin hypercube for innovations in astrophysical computation \citep{Albers2019}.} of $\Omega_{\text{M}}$=[0.1,0.5] and $\sigma_8$=[0.6,1.0] (yielding individual dark matter particle masses of approximately $1.3-6\times10^8$ $h^{-1}$ M$_{\odot}$).
 The random phases of the initial conditions in the N-body simulations are allowed to vary.
 The parameters in the latin hypercube are randomly generated: linearly across $\Omega_{\text{M}}$=[0.1, 0.5], $\sigma_8$=[0.6, 1.0], and A$_{\text{SN2}}$=[-2, +2]; and logarithmically across both A$_{\text{SN1}}$ and A$_{\text{AGN}}$=[0.25, 4.0].
 These SC-SAM pre-factor parameters are described in \textsection \ref{subsec:SAMdetails} and Table \ref{table:ParamDescriptions}.

 In addition to the full CAMELS-SAM LH suite of 1,000 simulations, we also created a small set of 5 `cosmic variance' (\textbf{CV}) simulations, run with different random seeds for the initial conditions while using the same fiducial parameters of \{$\Omega_{\text{M}}, \sigma_8$, A$_{\text{SN1}}$, A$_{\text{SN2}}$, A$_{\text{AGN}}$\}=\{0.3, 0.8, 1, 0, 1\}.
 The CV set allows us to evaluate how cosmic variance in our (100 $h^{-1}$ Mpc)$^3$ volumes may affect clustering statistics.